matthewwardrop/python-parampy/README.md

 		>>> p.convert( 1.0 , output='ms')
 		converts a scaled parameter with dimension of 'time' to a Quantity with units of 'ms'.
+		>>> p.convert( 1.0 , output='ms', value=True)
+		converts a scaled parameter with dimension of time to number corresponding to the value of Quantity with units of 'ms'.

+	## Parameter Bounding

+		Sometimes it is necessary to be sure that a parameter is within certain bounds.
+Parameter objects can ensure this for you, with minimal overhead in performance.
+To set a bound you can use:
+		>>> p['x'] = (0,100)
+		If one of the extremum values is None, it is set to -infinity or +infinity, depending upon whether it is the upper or lower bound.
+		If a disjointed bound is necessary, you can use:
+		>>> p['x'] = [ (None,10), (15,None) ]

+		If you need more power over the bounds, you can use the set_bounds method.
+In addition to the bounds described above, it accepts three keyword arguments: error, clip and inclusive. error (True) : This keyword determines whether a parameter found to be outside this bound should trigger an error;
+				or if clip is True, whether a warning should be generated. clip (False) : If true, the parameter will be clipped to the nearest bound edge (assumes inclusive is True).
+				If error is true, a warning will be generated. inclusive (True) : Whether the upper and lower bounds are to be included in the range.
+		>>> p.set_bounds( {'x':(0,100)}, error=True, clip=True, inclusive=True )

+	## Parameter Ranges

+		It is often the case that one would like to iterate over various parameter ranges, or to investigate how one parameter changes relative to another.
+The Parameters object makes this easy with the 'range' method.
+The range method has similar syntax to the parameter extraction method; but is kept separate for clarity and efficiency.

+		>>> p << {'y':lamdba x:x**2}
+		>>> p.range( 'y', x = [0,1,2,3] )
+		This will return: [0,1.,4.,9.].

+		Arrays may be input as lists or numpy ndarrays; and returned arrays are typically numpy arrays.

+		The values for parameter overrides can also be provided in a more abstract notation; such that the range will be generated when the function is called.
+Parameters accepts ranges in the following forms:
+		 - (<start>,<stop>,<count>) ; which will generate a linear array
+		   from <start> to <stop> with <count> values.
+		 - (<start>,<stop>,<count>,<sampler>) ; which is as above, but where
+		   the <sampler> is expected to generate the array. <sampler> can be a string (either 'linear','log','invlog' for linear, logarithmic, or inverse logarithmic distributions respectively); or a function which takes arguments <start>,<stop>,<count> .

+		>>> p.range( 'y', x = (0,10,2) )
+		returns: [0.,100.]

+		It is also possible to determine multiple parameters at once.
+		>>> p.range( 'x', 'y', x=(0,10,2) )
+		returns: {'x':[0.,10.], 'y':[0.,100.]}

+		If multiple overrides are provided, they must either be constant or have the same length.
+		>>> p.range( 'x', x=(0,10,2), z=1 )
+		is OKAY
+		>>> p.range( 'x', x=(0,10,2), z=[1,2,3] )
+		is NOT okay.

 	## Physical Constants